 The initial and maintenance treatments include the use of mechanical treatment, which would result in ground disturbance.
 The potential for mechanical treatment to substantially alter existing drainage patterns of a project site was evaluated in the PEIR (CalVTP Final PEIR Volume II Section 3.11.3, page 30-31).
 The potential impacts are within the scope of the activities and impacts addressed in the PEIR because the use of equipment and treatment activities are consistent with those analyzed in the PEIR.
-There are no Class I or Class II watercourses identified within the project area.
-All Class III drainages will be flagged prior to operations where equipment could potentially cross a Class III due to project proximity and slope.
+The Girl Scout Creek, a Class II watercourse, Watercourse and Lake Protection Zones shall be flagged in areas in proximity to treatment areas with an appropriate buffer based on slope prior to operations.
+All Class III watercourses will be flagged prior to operations where equipment could potentially cross a Class III due to project proximity and slope.
 Chips should not be placed in watercourses or near culverts.
 The implementation of SPR HYD-1, HYD-2, HYD-4, and HYD-6 would avoid and minimize the risk of substantially altering the existing drainage pattern of the treatment area through compliance to water quality regulations, avoiding construction of new roads, identifying and protecting the WLPZ, and protecting existing drainage systems.
 Therefore, any impact would be less than significant.